The Sinister Monk: Production

-It is the third film adaptation of the play The Terror by Edgar Wallace.
-Earlier versions were made in 1928 and 1938.
+It is the fourth film adaptation of the play The Terror by Edgar Wallace.
+Earlier versions were made in 1928, 1934, and 1938.

 Cinematography took place from 6 October to 17 November 1965 at London and Hameln (or Hamelin).

 Reception

 The FSK gave the film a rating of 16 and up and found it not appropriate for screenings on public holidays.